Therapy Dog Training: Does Your Dog Have What it Takes?

 - Dog owners who want to learn more about pet therapy

-Debbie LaChusa is an online teacher, author, and blogger.
-After a 30-year career in marketing, including successfully building and running her own business for 20 years, Debbie retired from her business in 2017 to focus on writing and teaching.
-She's a bestselling online teacher with more than 23,000 students in 169 countries.
-She's also the author of four books, including her latest, The Following Inspiration Experiment: Learning to let go and live in the flow.
+Debbie LaChusa is an online teacher and author.
+After a 30+ year career in marketing, including successfully building and running her own coaching and consulting business for 20+ years, Debbie retired from her business in 2017 to focus on online teaching and writing.

 In 2018, Debbie and her husband relocated from the hustle and bustle of Southern California to the mountains of Western North Carolina, where they currently live on a mountaintop in a home they've nicknamed The Treehouse.
-Debbie spends her time writing, creating online courses, and doing volunteer pet therapy.
+Debbie spends her time creating online courses, writing, enjoying the outdoors, and doing volunteer pet therapy.

-Debbie teaches courses on a variety of topics, including Business, Marketing, Branding, Sales, Mindset, and Therapy Dog Training & Certification.
-All of her courses are based on real world experience.
+Debbie teaches courses for independant coaches and consultants on a variety of topics, including Business Design, Marketing, Branding, Sales, and Mindset.
+She also teaches a course on Therapy Dog Training & Certification.
+All of her courses are based on years of real world experience.